michael-kelleher/Interactive-Lab-Hub/Lab 1/README.md

-\*\***Please indicate anyone you collaborated with on this Lab.**\*\* I spoke with Liz Pyshor and Max Dumas about the concept and got their feedback, along with some friends who are professional performers and voice teachers from outside CT, Chloe Nadon-Enriquez and Kelli Morgan McHugh.
-Thank you to Liz Pyshor for recording
+\*\***Please indicate anyone you collaborated with on this Lab.**\*\* I spoke with Liz Pysher and Max Dumas about the concept and got their feedback, along with some friends who are professional performers and voice teachers from outside CT, Chloe Nadon-Enriquez and Kelli Morgan McHugh.
+Thank you to Liz Pysher for recording